 10 – Go Further Afield to Kasteel Het Nijenhuis

 If you have a car and are a fan of castles and/or sculpture art then you should definitely drive the 25 minutes out of the city to explore Kasteel het Nijenhuis.
 This is the second location of the Museum de Fundatie I mentioned above, and is home to one of the coolest sculpture gardens I have ever seen!
-I have a whole blog post coming on this castle/manor house and all the amazing art but here is a sneak peek if you need convincing.
-If you don’t have a car you could also get the train from Zwolle to Heino and from there the castle is about a 20 minute walk.
+I have a whole blog post on all the amazing art but here is a sneak peek if you need convincing.
+If you don’t have a car you could also get the train from Zwolle to Heino and from there the castle is about a 20-minute walk.

 Other Things to Do in Zwolle